BYD Seagull: Safety

+Second generation (2026)

+The second-generation Seagull was revealed through a filing with China's Ministry of Industry and Information Technology (MIIT).
+The filing was published on 10 July 2026.
+All dimensions increased substantially over the first generation, with overall length growing by 425 mm to 4205 mm and the wheelbase extending by 150 mm to 2650 mm, moving the model from the Chinese A0-class into the B-segment supermini class.

 Sales

-Upon its release, BYD received 10,000 orders for the Seagull in 24 hours.
+Upon its release in April 2023, BYD received 10,000 orders for the Seagull within 24 hours.
 On 29 November 2023, the 200,000th Seagull rolled off the assembly line, only seven months after its introduction.